gabrielouma/se-assignment-6-introduction-to-python-gabrielouma/README.md

 9. Modules and Packages:
    - Explain the concepts of modules and packages in Python.
 How can you import and use a module in your script?
 Provide an example using the `math` module.

+      In Python, a module is a file containing Python definitions, functions, and classes.
+It allows you to organize your code into reusable components.
+A package is a directory containing multiple modules and subdirectories, creating a hierarchical structure.

+      To import a module in your script, you can use the "import" statement followed by the name of the module.

+      # Using the math Module
+      The math module is a built-in Python module that provides mathematical functions.
+To use it, you simply import it in your script.

+       Here's an example of how to use the math module: from math import *

+       # Calculate the square root of 16
+       result = sqrt(16)
+       print(result)  # Output: 4.0

 10. File I/O:
     - How do you read from and write to files in Python?
 Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.

+      To read from a file in Python, you can use the open() function with the file path and mode ('r' for reading) as arguments.
+You can then use methods like read(), readline(), or readlines() to read the content of the file.
+Here's an example script that reads the content of a file and prints it to the console:

+      # Reading from a file and printing its content
+      file_path = 'example.txt'

+      with open(file_path, 'r') as file:
+          content = file.read()
+          print(content)

+      To write to a file in Python, you can use the open() function with the file path and mode ('w' for writing) as arguments.
+You can then use methods like write() to write content to the file.
+Here's an example script that writes a list of strings to a file:

+      # Writing a list of strings to a file
+      file_path = 'output.txt'
+      strings_list = ["Hello", "World", "Python"]

+      with open(file_path, 'w') as file:
+          for string in strings_list:
+              file.write(string + '\n')

+        Here's a script that reads the content of a file and prints it to the console:

+            # Script to read from a file and print its content

+# Specify the file name
+file_name = 'input.txt'

+try:
+    # Open the file in read mode
+    with open(file_name, 'r') as file:
+        # Read the content of the file
+        content = file.read()
+        # Print the content to the console
+        print(content)
+except FileNotFoundError:
+    print(f"The file {file_name} does not exist.")
+except Exception as e:
+    print(f"An error occurred: {e}")

+     Here's a script that writes a list of strings to a file:

+     # Script to write a list of strings to a file

+# List of strings to write to the file
+lines = [
+    "First line of text",
+    "Second line of text",
+    "Third line of text"
+]

+# Specify the file name
+file_name = 'output.txt'

+try:
+    # Open the file in write mode
+    with open(file_name, 'w') as file:
+        # Write each string in the list to the file
+        for line in lines:
+            file.write(line + '\n')
+    print(f"Successfully written to {file_name}")
+except Exception as e:
+    print(f"An error occurred: {e}")

 # Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.